Updated August 8, 2022

 Through KDP Expanded Distribution, your book will be available to other online retailers, as well as bookstores, libraries and academic institutions.
 However, the wholesale discount for expanded distribution is 60%.
 See this page on the KDP website for more details.

 With IngramSpark, there is no differentiation between standard and expanded distribution; your paperback and/or hardcover book is available for ordering by retailers and libraries around the world, something that is available on KDP through expanded distribution only.
 Visit this page on the IngramSpark website for more information.
-Instead of tying distribution to a specific wholesale discount like KDP, authors can select different wholesale discounts, which may make a book more or less appealing to retailers.
+Instead of tying distribution to a specific wholesale discount like KDP, authors can select a different wholesale discount, which may make a book more or less appealing to retailers.
 Usually, authors select a 55% wholesale discount, which is more attractive to bookstores and libraries.
 Anything lower will block interest from these retailers.
 Some authors decide to focus on online sales only by selecting a 40% wholesale discount at IngramSpark.
 For more on wholesale discounts at IngramSpark, read this article.

 KDP charges the author more for expanded distribution than IngramSpark because KDP runs its expanded distribution through IngramSpark and charges an additional amount.
 There are specific requirements for trim size, paper choice and ink color for expanded distribution.
 In addition, your ISBN must never have been distributed through another company (i.e., IngramSpark); additionally, if you have in the past used a “free” ISBN through a self-publishing company, you may not distribute that book using that ISBN through either KDP or IngramSpark.